babylouie28/renoise-ng/lua/com.neurogami.OscJumper.xrnx/README.md

     /ng//pattern/into ii

-If you have the [Rotate Pattern tool](http://www.renoise.com/tools/rotate-pattern) installed then OscJumper will also respond to
+If you have the [Rotate Pattern tool](http://www.renoise.com/tools/rotate-pattern) installed then OSC Jumper will also respond to

     /ng/rotate/track  ii